Originally published September 2019

 - Too many non-essential/low-priority tasks

-- Need a better way to reach employees wherever they are
+- Need a better way to reach remote teams

 - Low engagement numbers, or worse, no way to measure these metrics